 Having this opportunity to volunteer at Erlanger has helped me in so many ways.
 For one, it has helped me to realize that I do have time to volunteer.
 Many times I get caught up in my own busy life and I don’t feel like I have time to give back, but this experience has shown me that there is time if you make it.
 This experience has also helped me to learn how to be a servant for Christ without expecting anything in return.
 Through this weekly experience, I found myself doing this service out of love, and not because it was required."

-Freshmen are required to complete fifteen hours of service per semester.
-Freshmen are involved in various assignments and projects on campus.
-The majority of freshmen are assigned to facilities services or athletics.
+First year students are required to complete 15 hours of service per semester.
+First year students are involved in various assignments and projects on campus.
+The majority are assigned to Facilities Services or Athletics.
 Jobs include custodial cleaning of campus buildings, moving furniture, gym monitoring, and working at athletic events.
-Students can expect to work on teams with other freshmen and a student team leader.
+Students can expect to work on teams with other first year students and a student team leader.